-Our proprietary platform enables us to ingest various types of data to better characterize individuals (imaging, genetic, phenotypic and clinical variables).
+Our proprietary platform enables us to ingest multiple sources of data to better characterize individuals (imaging, genetic, phenotypic, molecular and clinical variables).

 We are able to rapidly and precisely target subgroups of interest in large, heterogeneous populations.

-Our platform helps our partners gain novel insights from their raw data
+Our platform enables our partners to derive unique, actionable insights from their raw data

-We improve treatment outcomes by better targeting responders, and by helping our partners re-prioritize low efficacy treatments via companion diagnostics.
+We improve treatment outcomes by better targeting responders

 Patient variability presents a significant problem in Alzheimer’s drug development: about 99.6% of Alzheimer’s disease trials fail.
 Using our high precision digital biomarkers, we can enrich trials to predict disease progression and identify the subgroups of patients most suitable for Alzheimer’s disease clinical trials, thereby greatly increasing the likelihood of trial success.
-We can also predict and pre-screen amyloid-beta positive subjects using readily-available modalities on our predictive platform.
+We can also predict and pre-screen amyloid-beta positive subjects using readily-available modalities.

 Dr. Dansereau has over a decade of experience doing machine learning research applied to neuroimaging and medical data.
 Ph.D. in Computer Science from University of Montreal.
 Master in Biomedical Engineering from McGill University.
 Bachelor degree in Electrical Engineering.

-Mr. Laurent lead the software and machine learning development for Perceiv AI.
-He is a Deep Learning researcher from MILA supervised by Dr. Pascal Vincent.
+Dr. Laurent leads the software and machine learning development for Perceiv AI.
+He is a Deep Learning researcher from MILA Institute.
 He has extensive experience with medical data and large scale machine learning framework development.

-Dr. Tam did her postdoctoral fellow at the National University of Singapore and PhD in neuroscience from McGill University.
-Expertise in multimodal imaging of neurological diseases and psychiatric disorders.
+Dr. Tam was a postdoctoral fellow at the National University of Singapore and completed her PhD in neuroscience at McGill University.
+Expertise in multimodal imaging of neurological diseases.

-Dr. Noriega de la Colina's experience is in clinical research focussing in cardiovascular and neurodegenerative disorders.
-Ph.D. candidate in Biomedical Sciences from University of Montreal.
+Dr. Noriega de la Colina's experience is in clinical research focusing in cardiovascular and neurodegenerative disorders.
+Ph.D. in biomedical aging sciences (Université de Montréal).
 Doctor in Medicine (M.D.).
-M.Sc.
-Health Economics from the London School of Economics.
+M.Sc. in Health Economics from the London School of Economics.
 Specialized training in clinical research from Harvard Medical School.

-Mr. Rajchgot has experience in business development, strategic analysis, neuropharmacology research, and venture capital.
+Mr. Rajchgot has experience in business development, strategic analysis, neuropharmacology research.
 He earned a Master of Science in Physiology (Georgetown University), an M.Sc. in clinical pharmacology (Université de Montréal), and a Bachelor of Science (McGill University).